nigelhorne/DateTime-Format-Genealogy/README.md

 ## parse\_datetime($string)

-Given a date, runs it through [Genealogy::Gedcom::Date](https://metacpan.org/pod/Genealogy::Gedcom::Date) to create a [DateTime](https://metacpan.org/pod/DateTime) object;
+Given a date, runs it through [Genealogy::Gedcom::Date](https://metacpan.org/pod/Genealogy::Gedcom::Date) to create a [DateTime](https://metacpan.org/pod/DateTime) object.
-If a date range is given, return a two element array in array context, or undef in stalar context
+If a date range is given, return a two element array in array context, or undef in scalar context

 # AUTHOR